-- 1. Introduction
+- 1. Precursors

-- 2. Race
+- 2. Sex

-- 3. Patriarchy
+- 3. Race

 - 4. Gender

-- 5. Neoclassical economics as precedent
+- 5. The impact of economics

-- 6. Impact on law and institutions
+- 6. Impact on institutions

 - 7. Impact on culture

 - 8. Materialist explanations

 On completing the course, students will understand critical social theories of race and gender, along with their similarities and differences from Marxism.
 They will be able to delineate the potential impact of these theories on contemporary Western societies, and to appreciate the explanatory challenges of linking intellectual with social trends.